FHNW-Dream-Team/five-card-stud/README.md

 + Figure out what type each hand is
 + Show who the winner is of each round
 + Resize window depending on player count
-+ Nice design
++ Nice design: background, drop shadow for each card, more space between each card, added icon to the window
-+ Handle tie-breaks for HighCard, OnePair and TwoPair
++ Tie-break handling for HighCard, OnePair and TwoPair

 ## Installation